Last Updated: October 12, 2018

-A new study from the Journal of Clinical Investigation shows that a protein that controls high blood pressure may prevent cognitive decline and Alzheimer’s by destroying beta-amyloid proteins which are highly associated with the disease.
+A study from the Journal of Clinical Investigation shows that a high blood pressure protein may prevent Alzheimer’s and cognitive decline by destroying beta-amyloid proteins that are highly associated with the disease.

-People with high blood pressure often take ACE inhibitors to treat hypertension and congestive heart failure.
+People with high blood pressure often take ACE inhibitors to treat congestive heart failure and hypertension.
 An ACE inhibitor will lower blood pressure by limiting ACE activity and widening blood vessels.
-While high activity of the enzyme needs to be controlled for blood pressure, scientists now think that high amounts of ACE may prevent cognitive decline and Alzheimer’s disease.
+While the high activity of the enzyme needs to be controlled for blood pressure, scientists now think that high amounts of ACE may prevent Alzheimer’s and cognitive decline.

 Researchers at Cedars-Sinai Medical Center found that by targeting certain immune blood cells, they could overproduce ACE which broke down beta-amyloid proteins associated with Alzheimer’s and slowed cognitive decline.